hwang2006/Generative-AI-with-LLMs-Practices-on-Perlmutter/README.md

           XXXXXXXX shared_gp jupyter_    elvis  R   00:00:10      1 nid001512
 ```
 ## Lab Exercises
 Now, you are ready to do Generative AI with LLMs practices.
 After cloing this GitHub repository on your scratch directory (e.g., $PSCRATCH), you should able to see the the lab exercised files through the Jupyter Notebook interface that you have launced.
 You could start with the **Lab_1_summarize_dialogue.ipynb** just by clickihng it that covers prompting and prompt engineering exercises.
+Instruction and LoRA PEFT fine-tunings are discussed in Lab2 and RLHF exercises are in Lab3.

 ## Reference
 [[DeepLearning.AI Online Course] Generative AI with Large Language Models](https://www.coursera.org/learn/generative-ai-with-llms)